migsc/cmdeagle/issues.md

 - Terminal-based browser for `help` command (future)
     - [feature] [help] [TUI] [future]
     - Upgrade the `help` command to launch a terminal-based browser for documentation, improving discoverability and navigation for users.

+- Update `init` command help output to accurately describe argument handling
+    - [bug] [init] [help] [usability]
+    - The help output for the `init` command should clearly and accurately explain how arguments are handled, including when interactive prompts are skipped, how defaults are applied, and what happens when only some arguments are provided.
+The current help text is misleading or incomplete.

+- Provide additional starter templates for initialization (Node.js/TypeScript, Python, Go, etc.)
+    - [feature] [init] [templates] [enhancement] [low-priority]
+    - Offer users a choice of starter templates when initializing a new CLI project, such as Node.js with TypeScript/JavaScript, Python, Go, and others.
+This will make it easier for users to get started in their preferred language and ecosystem.

+- Create a new repo or directory in this repo to example CLIs built with cmdeagle
+    - [documentation] [usability]
+    - Should add the timer CLI that I created

+- Remove the need for internet access to build
+    - [feature] [build] [offline] [v1] [minor]
+    - Refactor the build process so that, once dependencies are cached, users can build their CLI projects without requiring an internet connection.

+- Windows support: build to %LOCALAPPDATA%\Programs directory
+    - [feature] [windows] [cross-platform] [v2] [minor]
+    - Ensure that on Windows, the CLI is built and installed to the %LOCALAPPDATA%\Programs directory, matching platform conventions.

+- Take full advantage of Cobra features
+    - [enhancement] [cobra] [future]
+    - Refactor and extend the CLI to leverage more of Cobra's advanced features, such as richer argument/flag validation, command aliases, and improved help output.